stringtherapy/hemi/CONTRIBUTING.md

 <h1> How to contribute </h1>

 Thanks for checking out.
-The vision of this project is to build a transparent and flexible messenger that can be extended and personalised in many ways.
+The vision of this project is to build a transparent and flexible messenger that can be customised by anyone to have a minimalistic and reliable chat experience.
 You are welcome to participate in any roles you wish to grow a professional career with.
 This will be a valuable software development experience for all of us.

 <h2> Required Fixes </h2>
 Mitigation to reduce server load: <br><br>
-Refer [user/refresh.js], the entire thread [window.php] is refreshed to display a single message.
+Refer [user/refresh.js](https://github.com/stringtherapy/hemi/blob/main/user/refresh.js), the entire thread [window.php] is refreshed to display a single message.
 Any workarounds acheiving the same functionality but reducing the load on server is appreciated.

 <h2> Required Improvements </h2>